Anika Noni Rose: Tiana's Bayou Adventure

 In June 2020, Disney announced that they would be reworking the ride Splash Mountain in their U.S. theme parks with characters from The Princess and the Frog due to controversy regarding its base film, Song of the South.
 Rose said: "It's thrilling.
 People are amped and ready.
 I think it's awesome, particularly now, to be reinvigorating her story."
 Disney stated that the ride would take place after the events of the film, during Carnival season.
 Rose also added that she would love for Disney to create a Tiana's Palace Restaurant at the theme parks.
 "I've been looking forward to a Tiana's Palace for years ...
 I have dreams of them partnering with [New Orleans'] Café du Monde on some real deal beignets, having some fantastic shrimp and grits and king cake during Mardi Gras season.
 And the occasional second line through the joint.
 Basically all the things I love!"
 In June 2022, Rose mentioned that she was involved with discussions with Disney on what they wanted the ride to be like.
 In July 2022, Disney announced that the ride would be called Tiana's Bayou Adventure, setting and opening date of "late 2024" at Disneyland and Magic Kingdom.
 In September 2022, it was confirmed that Rose would reprise her role as Tiana for the ride.
 In January 2023, it was announced that Disneyland would convert its French Market Restaurant in the New Orleans Square section of the park into a Tiana's Palace restaurant.
 Tiana's Palace opened in September 2023.
 Tianas Bayou Adventure opened at Magic Kingdom in June 2024, and at Disneyland in November 2024.

 Personal life

-Rose married actor Jason Dirden in October 2022.
+Rose married actor Jason Dirden on 16 October 2022.
 The wedding, which was officiated by Colman Domingo, took place at the Paramour Estate in Los Angeles.
 The couple kept their nuptials a secret before announcing they were married in Brides magazine on January 16, 2023.